One can use multiple ways to calibrate a camera for MICA. Here, we present the “standard” and most thorough methdology:

 - Projecting a light beam of narrow bandwidth onto a diffuse white standard (e.g. spectralon 99%) using a monochromator.

-- Taking a picture of that light spot with the camera that is to be calibrated (1picture/5nm).
+- Take a picture of that light spot with the camera to be calibrated (1picture/5nm).

 - Take a measure of the light intensity (uW/cm^2/s) using a spectroradiometer (note this must be fully calibrated to account for the spectroradiometer’s sensitivity and absorbance by optical media, e.g. using a calibration light source or using a lab which can perform this).

 - Measure the linear R, G and B pixel value and correlate it to the spec measurement.

 - Repeat for every 5nm to get entire 400-700nm spectral sensitivity of the camera (or 300-700nm for VIS-UV full spectrum cameras).